 - The primary role of the altar server is to assist the priest in the celebration of Mass and liturgy.
 This is done through specific actions and duties assigned to them.
-We would like to foster the strong tradition of children and teenagers serving at Mass, often beginning in primary school and continuing into secondary school.
-Adults are serving in this role as well.
+We would like to foster the strong tradition of boys and young men serving at Mass, often beginning in primary school and continuing into secondary school.

 - The ministry of service at the altar draws its history from the example of the disciples in preparing for times of breaking bread with Jesus.
 This is seen in the action of the disciples bringing loaves and fish to Jesus in order to feed the crowd of 5,000 people (John 6:8) and in preparing for the Last Supper with Jesus (Matthew 26:19).

 What does an Extraordinary Minister of the Eucharist do?